-Ropes Course Challenge Programs for girls in grades 4-8 should be in good physical condition in order to participate.
+Ropes Course Challenge Programs is for girls in grades 4-8.
 The ropes course programs are done in a progression.
 Girls will start the week with team building and trust games, progress to the low course and finish out their week on the high course.
 Girls will have time to participate on the high course elements at least one time.
 All low and high course element usage is contingent on the weather